Become a Solver

 Finalists will pitch before the Challenge Leadership Group and a live audience at Solve Challenge Finals.
 If you are invited to pitch at Solve Challenge Finals, travel to New York will be reimbursed and accommodations will be provided.

 The most promising solutions will form the new Solver class and build partnerships with the Solve community.

 What will I get if my solution is selected?

 However, being a Solver is about much more than prize funding.
-When you join our MIT-backed network, you'll receive 12 months of personalized support with intentional introductions to members of Solve’s cross-sector community.
+When you join our MIT-backed network, you'll receive nine months of personalized support from Solve staff and Members of Solve’s cross-sector community.
 Through these connections, you'll build the partnerships needed to accelerate your work, validate your impact and business model, and scale your solution.

 Read about all the transformational benefits of being a Solver.

 Solve at MIT is our annual flagship event held on the MIT campus in May in Cambridge, MA, bringing together more than 500 cross-sector leaders as well as MIT faculty and students.
 The event features Solver teams on stage, in online and written materials, and through dedicated Challenge workshops.